Chinese Manichaeism: Tang dynasty

 The north-western Uyghur Khaganate learned of Manichaeism from Sogdian foreigners.
-After the Khagan Bögü Qaghan (759–780) held a three-day discussion with members of the Manichaean clergy, he converted to the religion in 763.
-Manichaeism subsequently became the official religion of the Khaganate, prompting the Babylonian headquarters of Manichaeism to send high-ranking clerics to the north-western Uyghur territory.
+After Khagan Bögü Qaghan (759–780) held a three-day discussion with members of the Manichaean clergy, he converted to the religion in 763.
+Manichaeism subsequently became the official religion of the khaganate, prompting the Babylonian headquarters of Manichaeism to send high-ranking clerics to the northwestern Uyghur territory.
 Due to the peace between the Uyghurs and Han populations during this time, the Tang government relaxed its restraints on Manichaeism, allowing it to flourish with monasteries built by the Uyghurs in places such as Shaoxing, Yangzhou, Nanjing, and Jingzhou, with the first being built in 768.

 Persecution

-The years of prosperity for Manichaeism came to an end in the wake of the Kyrgyz's defeat of the Uyghur Khaganate in 840 and a rising resentment for non-Chinese foreigners.
-Manichaeism was officially banned and persecuted through the suppression of non-Chinese religions started by the Emperor Wuzong of Tang in 843.
+The years of prosperity for Manichaeism came to an end in the wake of the Kyrgyz defeat of the Uyghur Khaganate in 840 and a rising resentment for non-Chinese foreigners.
+Manichaeism was officially banned and persecuted during the Great Anti-Buddhist Persecution started by Emperor Wuzong of Tang in 843.
 During that year, the Tang dynasty government confiscated all of the property belonging to the Manichaean monasteries, destroyed the temples, burnt their scriptures, laicized or killed the clergy, and specifically executed seventy Manichaean nuns in Chang'an.

-Instead of their traditional clothing, the Manichaean priests were ordered to wear the hanfu, as the typical attire of Manichaeism was deemed un-Chinese.
+Instead of their traditional clothing, the Manichaean priests were ordered to wear hanfu, as the typical Manichaean attire was deemed un-Chinese.
 In some cases, the Manichaeans were ordered by Tang authorities to dress like Buddhist monks and, since Manichaean priests were known for their long hair, they were forced to have their heads shaven.
 Over half of the Manichaean population is estimated to have been killed due to Emperor Wuzong's Great Anti-Buddhist Persecution.
 Two years after the persecution began, a total ban on foreign relations caused Manichaeism to hide underground, from which it has never regained its past prominence.